Reality Drift Applied Visual Series: Modern Rituals

-Modern life is not only structured by institutions and technologies.
-It is also structured by rituals.
+Modern life is structured by rituals.
 These rituals are often small, repetitive, and easy to overlook.
 Checking, waiting, scanning, refreshing, and responding have become recurring patterns of behavior embedded in ordinary life.
+But they are not random habits.
+They are adaptive behaviors shaped by modern systems of attention, coordination, and procedural access.

-These form a behavioral layer of Reality Drift, where daily life increasingly consists of managing interfaces rather than engaging directly with the world.
+Each ritual reflects a broader shift in how people interact with information, time, and one another.
+Together, they form the behavioral layer of Reality Drift, where daily life increasingly consists of managing interfaces rather than engaging directly with the world.

-The Scan Ritual
+1. The Scan Ritual

 The act of scanning a QR code before ordering, entering, or accessing information.
 This ritual transforms physical participation into digital procedure.
 What was once direct now requires mediation.